maximiliysiss/cpp_calls_csharp_samples/src/com/README.md

 ## Projects

-The solution contains 2 projects: a library that is automatically registered after assembly, and a client that supports working with the COM library
+The solution contains 2 projects:

+1. `Com` - a library that is automatically registered after assembly
+2. `Com.Client` - a client that supports working with the COM library

 ### Com